tomyedwab/www/blog/src/posts/the-eighteen-hour-application.md

 Were I an expert in Flutter, I definitely would not have allowed Claude to make so many attempts to get the scrolling behavior of my task list correct.
-It was able to get scroll-while-dragging to work, or it was able to keep the "New task" input attached to the bottom of the view, but never both.
-Eventually I asked deepseek-r1 to give it a try and after writing me a heart-wrenching novel of trust and betrayal, it did in fact deliver a working widget tree.
+It was able to get scroll-while-dragging to work, or it was able to keep the "New task" input attached to the bottom of the view, but never both at the same time.
+Eventually I asked deepseek-r1 to give it a try and after writing me a heart-wrenching novel of love and betrayal, it did in fact deliver a working widget tree.

 As far as the layout across platforms, Flutter does have the flexibility to make reasonably responsive UIs, but the cost is still a web layout that looks